TennisVisuals/TMX_docs/pages/tmx/tmx_players_managing.md

 At present there is no ability to edit players which are imported, the assumption being that player data is maintained externally and imported/synchronized only to facilitate tournament creation.

+Administrators who have been granted access to [Data Storage Configuration](tmx_data_storage.html) have the option of maintaining a master player database in [Google Sheets](tmx_google_sheets.html).
+This master database can be configured to synchronize with the Local Data for any organization Referee or Administrator.

-## Remote Database Sync
+### Remote Database Sync

 If CourtHive/TMX is has been configured by an [Organization Key](tmx_configuration.html), the player database may be imported/synchronized by hovering the mouse over the __Player Count__ icon in the upper right corner and clicking on the Refresh icon that appears.

 {% include image.html file="ch_players_refresh.png" alt="Players" caption="Refresh Players" %}

-After successfully synchronizing the player database the __Player Count__ will change to reflect the number of players in the database.
+After synchronizing, the __Player Count__ will change to reflect the number of players in the database.

-## Copy from Tournament
+### Import from Tournament

 Tournament Players may be added to the local database by clicking on the header to the __Player__ column in the [Players Tab](tmx_tournament_players.html)...